eOnofri04/AlphaStructures.jl/docs/src/gettingStarted.md

 This package was developed with `julia 1.1.0` ([![Build Status Julia-1.1](https://travis-ci.org/eOnofri04/AlphaStructures.jl.svg?branch=master)](https://travis-ci.org/eOnofri04/AlphaStructures.jl)) but it should be supported also on `julia 0.6.4`.

-To install AlphaShape package first you have to download [this](https://github.com/eOnofri04/AlphaStructures.jl) repository.
+To install AlphaStructures package first you have to download [this](https://github.com/eOnofri04/AlphaStructures.jl) repository.

 Then start julia and navigate to the folder called `AlphaStructures.jl` (with the command `;cd`); here run:
 ```julia